International Undergraduate Application Guide

 Step 5: Submit your application

-Once you have prepared everything listed above, you can submit your application through UCAS (Universities and Colleges Admissions Service) or our online application system.
+Once you have prepared everything listed above, you can submit your application through UCAS (Universities and Colleges Admissions Service) or our Online Application System.

 Step 6: Scholarships and funding